Is getting a Korean facial a luxury? Probably. But I see it as an essential component of my skin and self-care routine.

 It’s something that’s stuck with me.

-Has it contributed to me looking younger than my 44 years?
+Has it contributed to me looking younger than my 48 years?
 Who can say for certain, but it’s something I make sure I do each and every night, no matter what.

 Just like my mom.

 It’s not only a great break for this tired mommy, but I see almost immediate results in my skin, in terms of hydration, health and general glow.

-A facial in Korea could be divided into 4 broad categories: cleansing, massage, masks, and the application of ampoules and creams.
-There’s probably some slight variation to the process depending on which spa you visit, but this is basically what you’re signing up for when you book a facial in Seoul.
+A facial in Korea is usually made up of 4 broad categories: double cleansing, facial massage, masks, and the application of ampoules and creams.
+There’s probably some slight variation to this process depending on which spa you visit, but this is basically what you’re signing up for when you book a facial in Seoul.

-Next is undeniably my favourite part of the entire process – the facial massage.
+Next is undeniably my favourite part of the entire process – the Korean facial massage.
 If I could find a massage spa where someone just rubbed my face for an entire hour, I’d be all over it, but usually it lasts about 10 incredibly blissful minutes.
 The facial massage hits acupressure points and stimulates the skin, leaving it plumped up and glowing.

 The massage portion is completed with another hot steam towel and the third application of toner.